awe2/arxiv_subscriber/README.txt

 installation steps:

 * install ollama from their website
-* install dependencies: ollama, requests, etc
+* install dependencies: conda env create -f environment.yml
 * Create a password for the app to send emails
 * set an environment variables to be accessed from within conda virtual environment
 * using the templates in filters.py, create filters that you want to use to pass daily arxiv papers